 - Lightning Bruiser

-- Non-Indicative Name: His shikona and ring name "Tenryu" literally means "Heaven Dragon", whose benign connotations are somewhat dissonant for a callous wrestler like Tenryu.
+- Non-Indicative Name: His shikona and ring name "Tenryu" literally means "Heaven Dragon", whose benign connotations are somewhat dissonant for a characteristically callous wrestler like Tenryu.

 - Power Stable: Revolution in All Japan, New Japan and Super World Sports (SWS), which also included Toshiaki Kawada, Hiromichi "Samson" Fuyuki, and Yoshinari Ogawa.

-- Red Baron: "Mr. Puroresu", "Fuun Noboriryu" (Japanese for Sky-Rising Dragon), Monster General (as a member of Generalissimo Takada's Monster Army in HUSTLE).
+- Red Baron: "Mr. Puroresu", "Fuun Nobori Ryu" (Japanese for "Sky-Rising Dragon"), "HUSTLE General" and "Monster General" (as a member of Generalissimo Takada's Monster Army in HUSTLE).